 Here are some of the most popular order and transport management system providers on the market:

-As outlined in this article, companies who offer freight management services or transport management systems measure market share and business size by using Freight Under Management.
+As outlined in this article, companies that offer freight management services or transport management systems measure market share and business size by using Freight Under Management.

-However, take note that this does not mean that they don’t use other types of measurements such as containers, TEUs, tons, shipments amongst various others.
+However, take note that this does not mean that they don’t use other types of measurements such as containers, TEUs, tons, and shipments, amongst various others.